vuongxuongminh/laravel-async/README.md

 php artisan make:async-job MyJob
 ```

-After it created try to prepare some values before it run:
+After created it, you need to prepare your job structure, example:

 ```php
 namespace App\AsyncJobs;